Status Near Threatened

 Gila monsters are found in the south-western United States and in north-western Mexico.
 They occur in a range of habitats, including desert grassland, desert scrub, thorn scrub, lower mountain slopes, canyon bottoms, rocky slopes and sometimes in oak or pine-oak woodland.
 These lizards seek shelter in spaces under rocks, in dense shrubs, burrows, or woodrat nests.
 They also spend much of their time in underground shelters in burrows or crevices, hibernating in winter and sheltering from the heat of the sun in summer.

 Female gila monsters lay their eggs underground, normally in July or August.
 The incubation period is an average of ten months.
 Gila monsters are the only lizard in North America where the eggs incubate over the winter and the young hatch out the following year, from April to June.

 Gila monsters face threats from being captured for the pet trade as well as from habitat loss due to urbanisation and agricultural development.
 These lizards are protected throughout their range and as such it is illegal to capture them.
 Large areas of their habitat are protected, and they are included in CITES Appendix II, which means that trade in these animals or their body parts is controlled.

-The Gila monster is one of 2 species of lizard in the world that uses venom; the other is the beaded lizard.
+Gila monsters are one of only two venomous lizard species in the world.
+The other species is the beaded lizard.